 Let’s look a bit closer on the three components.

-1) The syntax is for Morris far more than a system of syntactic rules of a language.
+1) Syntax is for Morris far more than a system of syntactic rules of a language.
 In more broad sense Morris syntax is connected with signs of the perception, the aesthetic signs and the practical use of signs.
-As Posener (Posner 1981, p.
-54) has pointed out, the Syntax can be regarded as a) the analysis of signs and signs combination in respect to their structural framing, b) the mode of combining signs and c) the formal relation of the signs in respect to each other.
+As Krampen et al. (1981, 54) have pointed out, syntax can be regarded as a) the analysis of signs and signs combination in respect to their structural framing, b) the mode of combining signs and c) the formal relation of the signs in respect to each other.

-2) The semantics is the relation of the signs and the objects that they relate to, it is the dimension of signification not of meaning.
+2) Semantics is the relation of the signs and the objects that they relate to, it is the dimension of signification not of meaning.
 With semantics one denotes the conditions for that an object can be a correlate of a sign.

 With semantics Sturm now denotes a field that consists of defining the interest of knowledge, the theme, the argumentation of the theme as well as assembling the already existing knowledge concerning the theme, the knowledge aim and the documentation that clarifies the decisions made in the semantic process.
 A representational documentary product of semantics could be a proposal or exposé.

 The syntax field is concerned with the structure of the research and the formulation of the research question. it is divided in two layers: the structure of the field and the structure of the scope of the work.
 Guiding questions are “What is the current state of science?
 Which knowledge do we already have about a theme?
 What is the purpose of the chosen method?
 Which methodological design is used?”

 Finally pragmatics consists of the questions which instruments and strategies to use to collect data, which instruments and strategies of analysis to use and to look for already existing modes of design or research procedures that fit to the chosen theme.
 So in pragmatics also the decision between design and research and the choice of the procedure of research or design is made.